 Major Changes to Google Ad Grants Starting January 2018: What Your Nonprofit Needs to Know

 Last week, Google made some major changes to how their ad grant program works.
 These alterations are designed to “add clarity and raise standards of quality for Google’s free advertising grants,” which, though great for searchers, might very well leave unprepared ad grant accounts posed for suspension if not optimized within the next few months.
+I recommend you have a look at these top accounting softwares.

 Here is everything you need to know to ensure that your nonprofit ad grand account can maintain the qualifications necessary to stay active.